WeAreProductive/CartesiAutomation/README.md

 chomd +x cartesi_rollups_toolkit.sh
 ```

-After installation this script to operate in any directory.
-It is set as alias and can be called by typing
+After installation this script can operate in any directory.
+It is set as alias and it can be called by typing
 ```shell
 crt
 ```